SyedMuradAliShah/codeigniter-3-files-creator/README.md

 - `$this->template->load('page');`
 - `$this->template->load('page', $data);`

 Or you can use sub folder like this.
 - `$this->template->load('folder_name/page', $data);`

+> NOTE: if you used a folder for template like `user_side` then your view files must be inside theh user_side directory!

 And that's all.